 Policy Policy Overview Local Planning Strategy Implications and Responses Development Control Policy 1.3 Strata Titles This policy deals with those classes of strata title proposals which require the approval of the WAPC and sets out the criteria to be used in the determination of applications for that approval.
 The impacts of these policies may be considered through the preparation of relevant local planning policies and be given due regard during the assessment structure plans, local development plans, subdivisions and development applications, where applicable.
 Development Control Policy 1.5 Bicycle Planning This policy describes the planning considerations which should be taken into account in order to improve the safety and convenience of cycling.
 Development Control Policy 1.6 Planning to Support Transit Use and Development This policy seeks to maximise the benefits to the community of an effective and well used public transit system by promoting planning and development outcomes that will support and sustain public transport use.
 Development Control Policy 1.11 Community Schemes Community schemes is an opt-in form of subdivision that can apply throughout the State.
-This policy sets out the general principles and basic requirements that will be used by the WAPC to clarify the procedure for assessing and determining a statement of grounds and community development statement; and, Establish criteria for the consideration of a community development statement and the subsequent subdivision and development proposals.
+This policy sets out the general principles and basic requirements that will be used by the WAPC to clarify the procedure for assessing and determining a statement of grounds and community development statement; and Establish criteria for the consideration of a community development statement and the subsequent subdivision and development proposals.
 Development Control Policy 2.2 Residential Subdivision DC 2.2 sets out the standards for the subdivision of residential land and relates to the site area requirements outlined under SPP 7.3.
 Historical lot size differences and the application of contemporary R-Codings results in some lots not aligning with allocated minimum and average lot sizes.
 The variations to lot sizes enabled by this policy are intended to facilitate flexibility to complete subdivision of these lots as intended under the local planning framework.
 The Strategy recommends the inclusion of existing provisions allowing variations to average lot size requirements where subdivision occurs on a corner lot coded between R10 and R35 under LPS 11.
 The framework for these provisions is outlined under DC 2.2 and will provide an opportunity for the Town to facilitate improved density outcomes in appropriate locations.

 Policy Policy Overview Local Planning Strategy Implications and Responses Development Control Policy 2.3 - Public Open Space in Residential Areas The basic component of this policy is the requirement that 10 per cent of the gross subdivisible area of a conditional subdivision shall be given up free of cost by the subdivider for public open space.
 This has been the basis of public open space policy in the State for many years, and emanates from the recommendations of the Plan for the Metropolitan Region Perth and Fremantle.
-This Strategy is recommending the preparation of a local planning policy that provides guidance on the circumstances where the Town will pursue a requirement for a cash-in-lieu POS contribution to be made in accordance with the valuation provisions outlined in the Planning and Development Act 2005.
+This Strategy recommends the preparation of a needs assessment that will determine the standard, distribution, and any deficiencies of the Town's public open space.
+The outcomes and recommendations of the needs assessment may inform amendments to the strategy to outline circumstances where the Town will pursue the requirement for a cash-in-lieu POS contribution to be made in accordance with the valuation provisions outlined in the Planning and Development Act 2005 .